Winter storm lashes East Coast with deep snow, high winds

 “I will provide the driveway and multiple walkways to ensure your training is conducted in the most lifelike situation,” he said.

-The worst of the storm was expected to blow by Sunday morning into Canada, where several provinces were under warnings.
+Washington and Baltimore got some snow but were largely spared.
+The worst of the nor'easter was expected to blow by Sunday morning into Canada, where several provinces were under warnings.

 Catalini reported from Morrisville, Pennsylvania.
-Contributing to this report were Associated Press writers David Collins in Hartford, Connecticut; Jeff McMillan in Scranton, Pennsylvania; Ron Todt in Philadelphia; and William J. Kole in Warwick, Rhode Island.
+Contributing to this report were Associated Press video journalist Rodrique Ngowi in Boston and writers David Collins in Hartford, Connecticut; Jeff McMillan in Scranton, Pennsylvania; and Ron Todt in Philadelphia;

 Caption